Maggie (2022 TV series)

 Maggie is an American television sitcom created by Justin Adler and Maggie Mull, based on the short film of the same name by Tim Curcio.
-It premiered on Hulu on July 6, 2022.
-In September 2022, the series was cancelled after one season.
+The 13-episode first season was released on the Hulu streaming service on July 6, 2022, with Rebecca Rittenhouse in the title role.
+The series was cancelled In September 2022.
 The series was removed from Hulu on May 26, 2023, following a Disney+ and Hulu content removal purge as part of a broader cost cutting initiative under Disney CEO Bob Iger.

 Premise

 Maggie tells the story of a psychic who has visions of the future.
 As a psychic, she sees the fate of her friends, parents, clients and random strangers on the street, but when she suddenly sees a glimpse of her own future, she must start living in her own present.